Monday, April 1, 2013

-NORCROSS -- This weekend, the trees of Thrasher Park are taking on a different hue.
+This weekend the trees of Thrasher Park are taking on a different hue.
 Artist Konstantin "Kon" Dimopoulos, along with local volunteers, will be using a special non-toxic pigment to turn the trees bright blue.

-Dimopoulos, who has done the project in Melbourne, Vancouver, Seattle, and Sacramento, hopes that the living social art, titled "The Blue Trees," will raise awareness of the impacts associated with global deforestation.
+Dimopoulos, who has done the project in Melbourne, Vancouver, Seattle, and Sacramento, hopes that the living social art, entitled "The Blue Trees," will raise awareness of the impacts associated with global deforestation.

 "Forests are the lungs of the world," said Dimopoulas about the importance of the message.

 The trees will retain their blue color for about six to seven months before the color naturally fades.
-During this time, the city of Norcross will host side events and activities around the project.
+During this time, the city of Norcross is hosting side events and activities around the project.
+The opening is on Saturday from 6:30 to 8:30 p.m. in Thrasher Park.